-For example, have you ever been on Twitter and all you see is people saying check out this article or get a discount on this product.
-Meanwhile none of these people have ever even considered trying to bring value and at least attempt to be helpful in some way first.
+For example, have you ever been on Twitter and all you see is people saying check out this article or get a discount on this product?
+Meanwhile, none of these people have ever even considered trying to bring value and at least attempt to be helpful in some way first.

 Side Note: I’m not saying I’m perfect at this either.
 I’ve made this mistake plenty of times myself.

-A Real Life Example of Being Helpful and How it can Pay Off
+A Real-Life Example of Being Helpful and How it Can Pay Off

 By now most of you have heard of Pat Flynn, if not I highly recommend that you check out his blog over at Smart Passive Income.
 Pat is probably one of the most genuine and honest guys I know of online.
-I don’t know him personally but he has always given tons of great value and tried to help out in anyway he can.
+I don’t know him personally but he has always given tons of great value and tried to help out in any way he can.

 Resource: You can check my question by going to episode #417 of Ask Pat.

-What I found interesting about his answer is that he didn’t just give me a one sentence answer.
-Instead he took the time to fully research the answer to my specific issue.
-I found huge value in this and as a result it got me through a tough point in my business.
+What I found interesting about his answer is that he didn’t just give me a one-sentence answer.
+Instead, he took the time to fully research the answer to my specific issue.
+I found huge value in this and as a result, it got me through a tough point in my business.

 He also does this in other areas of his business.
 I’ve also heard Pat say on his podcast that every month he reaches out to people at random on his mailing list just to chat and help them out.
-This guy just does whatever he can to be helpful and it has paid off huge for him.
+This guy just does whatever he can to be helpful and it has paid off hugely for him.

-Sure in the beginning this may have not seemed like it would turn into anything but in the beginning we typically have more time than money which makes this a great opportunity to do things like this.
+Sure in the beginning this may have not seemed like it would turn into anything but in the beginning, we typically have more time than money which makes this a great opportunity to do things like this.